44ft doublet with folded back legs

 In 1969 I began in ham radio as a short wave listener with identification NL516.
 It was fun as a SWL to receive QSL cards from all over the world.
 Some of those cards came from entities which no longer exist today.
 Since 1974 I am a licensed ham radio operator with call sign PA0FVH.
 For many years I was active from Delft, where I operated PI4TTC during contests and fielddays.
 For a period of ten years in the 80s/90s I ran the QSL service for region R09 Delft.

-In 1996 I moved to Veenendaal.
-Due to various reasons I was inactive with ham radio for fifteen years.
-After this period I picked up the hobby again and started with a magnetic loop antenna.
+In 1996 I moved to Veenendaal and after fifteen years of inactivity I picked up the hobby again and started with a magnetic loop antenna.
 At that time I was living in an apartment building and my antenna space was limited to my patio on the fifth floor.
 Stealth hamming was the key word.
 I was using the aluminum fire escape ladder (10m high) as a vertical antenna on the lower bands.
 Tuning was done with the CG-3000 automatic antenna tuner.
 If antenna space is limited, you have to be creative.

 My current antenna is a 44ft doublet fed by open line and CG-3000 remote ATU on my patio on the top floor of a four-story apartment building.